Skin Check Leaflet

 Early detection of melanoma is essential

 Melanoma is the most serious form of skin cancer.
-If found early, most cases of melanoma can be cured by surgical removal.
+If detected early, most cases of melanoma can be cured by surgical removal.
 The earlier this is done, the better the long-term outlook is likely to be.
 In some patients melanoma can spread from the skin to the lymph nodes or bloodstream.
 In its advanced stages, melanoma is often incurable.

 Get to know your skin